irfanghapar/Javascript-Programming/README.md

 ### 2: What VSCode theme are you using?

-**A:** I use Monokai Pro for all my coding and course production.
-It's a paid theme (I', **not** affiliated with them), but you can use the free demo version forever 😅
+**A:** I use Prettier for all my coding and course production.
+It's a free theme 😅

 ### 3: What projects I have done from learning this Javascript?